This image shows Andrea Talmann

 Academic Career

-Since April 2019 Research assistant, University of Stuttgart, Department of English Literatures and Cultures
+2019 - 2024 Research assistant, University of Stuttgart, Department of English Literatures and Cultures

 Education

-PhD project: “Empathic Spaces in Modernist Fiction by Virginia Woolf and Henry James”
+2025 PhD project: “Empathic Spaces in Modernist Narratives by Virginia Woolf and Henry James”

-Master of Arts (English Literature/Anglistik), University of Stuttgart
+Master of Arts, English Literature, University of Stuttgart

 Cognitive literary studies

 Modernist literature (esp.
-Virginia Woolf and Henry James)
+Virginia Woolf & Henry James)

 Literature and architecture